jundalisay/spblist/content/en/research/descartes/meteors/discourse-09.md

 And although most of those that fall appear to the eye to be extremely flat and smooth, it is nevertheless certain that they are all somewhat thicker in the middle than at the ends, as can also be seen by the eye in some, and depending on whether they are more or less so, they make these circles appear larger or smaller: for there are undoubtedly several sizes; and if those that have been most often observed have had their diameter of about 45 degrees, as some have written, I would like to believe that the ice particles that cause them of this size have the convexity that is most ordinary to them, and which is perhaps also the greatest that they are accustomed to acquire without completely melting.

+Let:
+- `ABC` be the sun
+- `D` the eye
-For example, let ABC be the sun, D the eye, EFG several small transparent ice particles, arranged side by side; as they are in forming; and whose convexity is such that the ray coming for example from point A on the extremity of that which is marked G, and from point C on the extremity of that which is marked F, returns towards D; and that several others come towards D from those that pass through the other ice particles that are towards E, but not any of those that pass through those that are beyond the circle GG: It is clear that in addition to the rays AD, CD, and similar, which pass in a straight line, make the sun appear its usual size, the others which undergo refraction towards EE, should make the whole area included in the circle FF quite bright, and make its circumference between the circles FF, and GG, be like a crown painted with the colors of the rainbow: And even that the red there must be inside towards F, and the blue outside towards G, just as it is customary to observe.
+- `EFG` several small transparent ice particles, arranged side by side

+As they are in forming; and whose convexity is such that the ray coming for example from point A on the extremity of that which is marked G, and from point C on the extremity of that which is marked F, returns towards D; and that several others come towards D from those that pass through the other ice particles that are towards E, but not any of those that pass through those that are beyond the circle GG:

+In addition to the rays AD, CD, and similar, which pass in a straight line, make the sun appear its usual size, the others which undergo refraction towards EE, should make the whole area included in the circle FF quite bright, and make its circumference between the circles FF, and GG, be like a crown painted with the colors of the rainbow:

+Even that the red there must be inside towards F, and the blue outside towards G, just as it is customary to observe.

 And if there are two or more rows of ice particles on top of each other, provided that this does not prevent the sun's rays from passing through them, those of these rays that pass through two of their edges, bending almost twice as much as the others, will still produce another colored circle, much larger in circumference, but less apparent than the first; so that one will then see two crowns one inside the other, and of which the inner one will be the best painted.
 As has also been sometimes observed.

-In addition, you can see why these crowns do not usually form around stars that are very low towards the horizon; for the rays then meet the ice particles too obliquely to pass through them; And why their colors are not as vivid as theirs.
-For they are caused by much smaller refractions; And why they appear more often than him around the moon, and even sometimes appear around stars, namely when the interposed ice particles being only very slightly convex make them very small; for as they do not depend on as many reflections and refractions as the rainbow, the light that causes them does not need to be so strong.
+These crowns do not usually form around stars that are very low towards the horizon; for the rays then meet the ice particles too obliquely to pass through them; And why their colors are not as vivid as theirs.
+For they are caused by much smaller refractions;

+And why they appear more often than him around the moon, and even sometimes appear around stars, namely when the interposed ice particles being only very slightly convex make them very small; for as they do not depend on as many reflections and refractions as the rainbow, the light that causes them does not need to be so strong.
 But often they appear only white, not so much for lack of light, as because the material in which they form is not entirely transparent.